 On the sutuation praticipated unpreparedness of the Czech part of Czechoslovakia on the disolution of state in 1993 and the relatively long time identifying with the new state formation.

 By far outweighing the ratio, the opposition to the name "Česko" has not contained any rational reasons, expressing purely subjective aestheticism of "I do not like it," without any

-That is why he knows only a relatively small proportion of native English speakers.
-The cause was clearly disregard recommendations
+That is why the name knows only a relatively small proportion of native English speakers.
+The cause was clearly disregard of recommendations.

 Thus, this claim is a typical substitution causes the effect.
-If the one-word name taken regularly from the beginning of the modern state, the problem should now
+If the one-word name taken regularly from the beginning of the modern state, the problem could not exist,